LiberTEM/LiberTEM-live/docs/source/usage.rst

 * It uses the :class:`libertem_live.api.LiveContext` that extends the :class:`libertem.api.Context` with methods to prepare and run live acquisitions on top of loading offline datasets.
-* It requires using a compatible executor since task scheduling has to be coordinated with the incoming detector data.
-The :class:`~libertem_live.api.LiveContext` starts a suitable executor by default when it is instantiated, currently the :class:`~libertem.executor.inline.InlineJobExecutor`.
-* The concept of a LiberTEM :class:`~libertem.io.dataset.base.DataSet` is extended with provisions for controlling, starting and stopping data acquisition from a detector instead of reading from a file.
-That includes running user-provided code to send the necessary control commands to the microscope and other devices to perform an acquisition.
+* The concept of a LiberTEM :class:`~libertem.io.dataset.base.DataSet` is adapted to acquiring data from a detector instead of reading from a file.

 Simulating a detector
 ---------------------

-For basic testing, the :class:`~libertem_live.detectors.memory.MemoryLiveDataSet` can be used.
-It implements the additional functionality of a live dataset on top of the :class:`libertem.io.dataset.memory.MemoryDataSet`.
+For basic testing, the :class:`~libertem_live.detectors.memory.MemoryAcquisition` can be used.
+It implements the additional functionality of an acquisition on top of the :class:`libertem.io.dataset.memory.MemoryDataSet`.
 A more advanced data source that emulates the Merlin data and control socket is available as well.
 Please note that this emulation is still very basic for the time being.